 The Conservative base opposes deficits and government spending - the government has been criticized by supporters for a budget deficit pegged at \$80 billion over the next two years.
 The prime minister noted: "Canada is not ruling out additional stimulus measures in the future... the government's first priority is to get the current stimulus spending into the economy."
-The IMF reported Canada's stimulus this year adds up to about 1.5 percent of output.
-The OECD concluded that Canada had the "fiscal capacity" to do more to stimulate the economy, forecasting 10.5 percent joblessness next year, and urged Canada to provide more stimulus, partly in income support for laid-off workers.
+The IMF reported that Canada's stimulus this year adds up to about 1.5 percent of output.
+The Organisation for Economic Co-operation and Development (OECD) concluded that Canada had the "fiscal capacity" to do more to stimulate the economy, forecasting a 10.5 percent jobless rate next year, and urged Canada to provide more stimulus, partly in income support for laid-off workers.

-Backing Mr. Obama's call for more stimulus at home would further inflame Prime Minister Harper's critics, and perhaps exacerbate nascent tensions within his conservative core.
-The opposition, perhaps unfairly, argues that in London Mr. Harper contradicted himself in saying, "... leaders should over act at this point ...
+Backing Mr. Obama's call for more stimulus at home would further inflame Prime Minister Harper's critics, and, perhaps, exacerbate nascent tensions within his conservative core.
+The opposition, perhaps unfairly, argues that in London, Mr. Harper contradicted himself in saying, "... leaders should over act at this point ...
 I think there would be a risk of under acting.
 Let's assume that we need dramatic action and let's do it."